kvnptl/practice_git/README.md

 git push <remote-name> <branch-name>
 ```

-- This command will push the changes to the forked repository, not to the original repository
+- This command will push the changes to the forked repository, not to the original repository that you forked from

 110. Go to the forked repository on the GitHub website and you will see that you have a new branch

-111. Click on the 'Compare & pull request' button
+111. Click on the 'Compare & pull request' button or 'Contribute' button

 112. Add a title and a description and click on the 'Create pull request' button